castle/castle-java/README.md

 By default, the SDK will look for the Java Properties file named `castle_sdk.properties` in the classpath.
-An alternative filename can be chosen by setting the `CASTLE_PROPERTIES_FILE` to a different value.
+An alternative filename can be chosen by setting the `CASTLE_PROPERTIES_FILE` environment variable to a different value.

 The following is a sample Java Properties file containing all of the settings that can be
 modified: